diku-dk/futhark-book/practical-matters.rst

 This also shows another feature of ``futhark test``: if we precede ``input`` with the word ``compiled``, that test is not run with the interpreter.
 This is useful for large tests that would take too long to run interpreted.
-Alternatively, we could run the test with ``futhark test -c``, which disables interpretation entirely.
+By default ``futhark test`` does not use the interpreter unless the ``-i`` option is passed.
 There are more ways to filter which tests and programs should be skipped for a given invocation of ``futhark test``; see the `manual
 <https://futhark.readthedocs.io/en/latest/man/futhark-test.html>`_ for
 more information.